-The UK is highly exposed to gas prices and inflation and the pound has fallen 2.5% over the past six months.
+The UK is highly exposed to gas prices and inflation and the pound has been on the back-foot since mid 2021.

 The Ukrainian crisis and the risk-off market for European energy supplies have pushed the Canadian dollar down against the Rupee.

 At the end of the January the CAD/INR exchange rate was heading towards the 59 mark down from its highs around 61 in October last year.

 Disclaimer: Please note any provider recommendations, currency forecasts or any opinions of our authors should not be taken as a reference to buy or sell any financial product.